Oil hits highest since May on tighter U.S. market, Venezuela sanctions risk

 3 Min Read

-Brent crude futures LCOc1, the international benchmark for oil prices, were trading up 18 cents or 0.3 percent at $52.70 per barrel at 0009 GMT.
+Brent crude futures, the international benchmark for oil prices, were trading up 18 cents or 0.3 percent at $52.70 per barrel at 0009 GMT.
 Prices earlier hit $52.76, the highest level since May 25.

 The gains put both crude benchmarks on track for six consecutive days of gains.